MatthiasValvekens/pyHanko/README.md

 The lack of open-source CLI tooling to handle digitally signing and stamping PDF files was bothering me, so I went ahead and rolled my own.

+*Note:* The working title of this project was `pdf-stamp`, which is still the name of the repository.
+I'll probably rename it in due time.

+*Note:* This project is not yet production-ready, and is currently in a pre-alpha stage.

 ### Overview
 The code in this repository functions both as a library and as a command-line tool.